ecodynlab/GALUP/Modules/Module 2.md

 ### 2.3 Exercises in GEE to play with RS data
 #### Module 2 Exercise 1 ####
 ##### Description #####
-In this exercise, we will cover satellite dataset visualization using Google Earth Engine.
+In this exercise, we will cover satellite dataset visualization using GEE.

 ##### Skills and Goals #####
 * Understand how to import and filter a dataset in GEE